HP N4000 (rp7400)

 The rp7400 system is based on the Stretch chipset, used in the L1500 and L3000 (rp5430/rp5470) servers as well.
 Stretch has four main components:

-- Prelude memory controller attaches the memory via two memory buses to the two main system buses; Prelude is the main crossbar of the system
+- Prelude memory controller, is the main crossbar of the system

-- Four DEW Runway converters attach the up to eight Runway-based CPUs to the main system buses; two CPUs share one DEW port converter
+- Four DEW Runway converters, attach the processors to the main buses

-- 14 Elroy PCI bridges (LBAs) which convert the I/O channels from the IKE I/O controllers into PCI buses for the I/O subsystem and expansion slots
+- 14 Elroy PCI bridges (LBAs) convert the IKE I/O to PCI buses

-The rest of the system is implemented with common parts used in other HP 9000 servers as well:
+The rest of the system is implemented with common parts:

 - Dual-channel Symbios Logic 53C875 16-bit Ultra-Wide SCSI-2 controllers